coverclock/com-diag-diminuto/README.md

 Placer project (ditto).
 The file system walker in Diminuto is a good example of how a need in another project leads to a kind of organic growth in Diminuto.

+The IPC Ancillary unit test also uses a lot of Diminuto features and is a good example of a non-trivial application.

+# Issues

+## Memory

+On a recent Raspberry Pi I have run out of memory compiling the unit tests.
+I admit I was completely taken by surprise by this.
+This was on a Raspberry Pi 4 running Raspbian 10 "buster" (Linux 5.4.51, GNU 8.3.0).

+    cc1: out of memory allocating 65536 bytes after a total of 1487814656 bytes

+To get around this I refactored the Unit Test framework to move the critical sections out of the .h file and into functions in the .c file, with some loss of useful info that had been logged by the framework.

+So far this seems to have worked, but I have to believe it's going to show up again in the future.

+I have added the make target

+    make notests

+to build everything except the unit tests, and

+    make onlytests

+to just build the unit tests, just to debug this.

+I believe the regression arose when I added code recently to make the Unit Test framework thread safe so that I could test multi-threaded features.
+The cpp (C PreProcessor) stage works just fine, but the C compiler chokes on compiling the preprocessed translation unit.

+Turning optimizations off with "-O0" didn't help.
+Nor did increasing the swap space.
+This release is still a 32-bit kernel, which limits a process' address space to a maximum of 2GB of virutal memory.
+The script etc/rpiswap.sh constitutes my notes on how to increase the swap space on the RPi, although this alone doesn't fix the problem.

 # Repository